AjayKumbham/jwt-auth-api/README.md

 ---

 ### 5. **JWT Token Encoding and Decoding**
--Here’s how the JWT token is decoded using [JWT.io](https://jwt.io/).
+Here’s how the JWT token is decoded using [JWT.io](https://jwt.io/).

 **Screenshot**:
 ![JWT Token Decoded](screenshots/screenshot5.png)